 Through consistent and supportive medical supervision, pregnant women can ensure their own physical health as well as the health of the child.
 Remaining in good health during her pregnancy not only allows the expectant mother to focus on and engage with treatment, but lays the groundwork for healthy behavior in the future.

-Medically Supervised Detox For Pregnant Women
+Medically Supervised Detox For Pregnant Mothers

 Pregnant women who have become dependent on drugs will need to detoxify their bodies prior to treatment.
 For some, this process may require medication and will certainly require constant medical monitoring.